kienlef/kienlef.github.io/lecture-since-2015.md

+# Lecture-since-2015
 ----------------------------------------
-### Lecture since 2015
-Focus to transpart my practice in the classroom by applying an inverted class room concept
+Focus to transport my practice in the classroom by applying an inverted class room concept

 #### Introduction to Data Science